 In 2007 I moved to Edinburgh, where my girlfriend Emma was finishing a PhD.
 I finished a fourth novel, Serious Things, which was published to great acclaim and derisory sales in 2008.
 In 2010 Emma and I were married.
 The following year I took up a lectureship in creative writing at Manchester Metropolitan University, and we now live at the Quaker Community in Bamford, Derbyshire.

 As well as novels, I have published short stories and a book of aphorisms, translated Gustave Flaubert’s Dictionary of Received Ideas, written plays for radio and appeared several times on BBC Radio 3’s The Verb.
-I am currently working on my fifth novel and have a number of books out in 2013.
+I have recenty completed my fifth novel, The Devil’s Highway, and have several new projects in the pipeline.

 Welcome to my website.
 I hope you enjoy it.